Gatley railway station: History

+When station opened in 1993, the Monday to Saturday service pattern was two trains per hour to Manchester Piccadilly, with two trains per hour in the opposite direction: one to Manchester Airport and the other continued onto Crewe.
+Sunday services consisted of obe train per hour to Manchester Airport, with one service every two hours continuing to Alderley Edge and one to Manchester Piccadilly.

-Gatley station re-opened on 28 January 2007, after reconstruction of the platforms and work to replace the ramp access to them.
-2010 saw the installation of electronic train service information screens on each platform.
-In 2018, Northern by Arriva introduced ticket machines, which are on the northbound platform and at the bottom of the ramp for the southbound platform.
+Gatley station reopened on 28 January 2007, after reconstruction of the platforms and work to replace the ramp access to them.
+Electronic train service information screens were introduced in 2010 on each platform.
+In 2018, Arriva Rail North introduced ticket machines, which are on the northbound platform and at the bottom of the ramp for the southbound platform.

-Work to extend the platforms at the station is expected to be completed by March 2023.
+Work to extend the platforms at the station was completed in March 2023.